Child & Adolescent Psychoanalytic Program through the Western Child Consortium

 The Case Conference gives current and advanced candidates and their teachers an opportunity to explore material from analytic processes in depth and to further integrate all that has been learned in the other three tracks.
 The patients give permission for the material to be shared only in this confidential setting, with the understanding that any material by which they could be identified is carefully disguised.
 Each person’s own clinical experience is greatly enriched by the opportunity to hear and discuss work presented by colleagues.

-The analysis of a minimum of three cases under supervision is required: one patient must be male, one female, one an adolescent, one a latency-aged child.
+The analysis of a minimum of three cases under supervision is required including patients of different genders and one an adolescent, one a latency-aged child.
 One child under five years of age is strongly recommended.
 The minimum frequency of patient sessions is four times per week, in addition to the candidate's work with the parents.
 One case in five times weekly analysis is suggested.
-In addition, a candidate may be asked to conduct evaluations referred through the Psychoanalytic Clinic.
+In addition, a candidate may be asked to conduct evaluations referred through the Psychoanalytic Referral Service.

 Candidates must submit reports and hours on a regular basis.
 Supervisors evaluate the candidate’s progress annually and share their observations.